NubeDev/thing-it-device-bacnet/README.md

 ```
 npm install -g thing-it-node
 ```

+### Connectivity to BACnet

+Make sure that the computer running [thing-it-node] is connected to the network where your BACnet Devices and Objects can be reachned via IP and obtain the BACnet IDs for the Devices and Objects you want to represent in [thing-it-node].

 ### Initialization and Start of [thing-it-node]

 The **[thing-it-device-bacnet]** Plugin is installed with **[thing-it-node]**, hence there is no need to install it separately.